egnyte/integrations-cookbook/book/README.md

 Q: Why doesn't this cookbook have photos of tasty recipe results?
 Cookbooks always have those!

 A: Great idea.
-Check this link for an explanation why we don't have it yet: [here](TBD.md)
+Follow this link for an explanation why they are not there yet: [here](TBD.md)